-All application materials, including the PharmCAS application, PCAT scores (as reported to PharmCAS), two letters of recommendation (as submitted to PharmCAS), must be received in the Office of Admissions on or before April 1, 2016.
+All application materials, including the PharmCAS application, official transcripts (as submitted to PharmCas), PCAT scores (as reported to PharmCAS), two letters of recommendation (as submitted to PharmCAS), must be received in the Office of Admissions on or before April 1, 2017.
 Only completed applications received by the Office of Admissions on or before the deadline date will be reviewed for potential entrance into the program.

 Please Note: Applicants are responsible for tracking the receipt of their application materials and verifying the status of their applications on the University website.
 The Office of Admissions will send qualified applicants instructions for checking the status of their application materials online.